11BelowStudio/HECC-IT/Technical Documentation/Development of the Term 1 MVP.md

 the triangle between them by initially offsetting it by the parent's position, so the midpoint of the base is at the midpoint of the parent `PassageObject`, and then basically rotating it/stretching it so that the tip of the triangle is at the relative (x,y) coordinate in the difference vector, at the midpoint of the `PassageObject` it links to.
+Finally, the GUI should be resizeable with the window, and, when pressing the arrow keys, the viewable area should scroll.

 The model would store the `PassageObjects` in a map (associated with the UUIDs of the passages they represent), for ease of indexing, as well as the map of the `PassageEditingInterface` objects.